Ayushmann Khurrana On Dream Girl: I'm All For Great Commercial Cinema

 More Masala Films Hereafter?

-When he was asked if he would choose to act in more commercial masala films, he said, "If they like me in such commercial Bollywood cinema, they will most probably come back to see a project that could be extremely relevant, topical and important for people to see and ponder over.
+When he was asked if he would choose to act in more commercial, masala films, he said, "If they like me in such commercial Bollywood cinema, they will most probably come back to see a project that could be extremely relevant, topical and important for people to see and ponder over.
 That would give me the fulfillment I seek by being an artiste.
-So yes, there is a vested interest for me to do Dream Girl because by doing so, I can pull a lot more people for my socially relevant films".
+So yes, there is a vested interest for me to do Dream Girl because by doing so, I can pull a lot more people for my socially relevant films."

 The Cast Also Includes...